Frymen History, Family Crest & Coats of Arms

 Early Notables of the Frymen family (pre 1700)

-Distinguished members of the family include Francis Freeman (c.1645), a British religious writer; Richard Freeman (1646-1710) was an English judge from Gloucestershire
+Distinguished members of the family include Francis Freeman (c.1645), a British religious writer; and John Freeman (fl.
+1611), an English divine, matriculated in the University of Cambridge as a sizar of Trinity College, 26 Nov.
+1575.

 Migration of the Frymen family to Ireland